rakutentech/android-miniapp/miniapp/USERGUIDE.md

             onSuccess(tokenData) // allow miniapp to get token and return TokenData value. else
             onError(message)    // reject miniapp to get token and with message explanation.
     }

+     override fun getContacts(
+        onSuccess: (contactIdsAsJson: String) -> Unit,
+        onError: (message: String) -> Unit
+    ) {
+        // Check if there is any contact id in hostapp to send
+        // .. .. ..
+        if (hasContact)
+            onSuccess(contactIds)
+        else
+            onError("There is no contact found in HostApp.")
+    }
 }